bahrmichael/bahrmichael.github.io/_posts/2021-06-03-lambda-emfile.md

 ```

 In the resulting logs I saw an error with the message `EMFILE: too many files open`.
 To understand what happened leading up to this error, I filtered for
 the `@requestId` to let CloudWatch show me all logs for that particular request.
+You can find the value field in the `@message` field from the previous query.

 ```
 fields @timestamp, @message